 Dan has extensive experience of prosecuting patent applications before the UK and European Patent Offices, as well as the opposition and appeal procedures at the European office.
 His portfolio covers a wide range of mechanical and electronic subject matter.
-Dan has special expertise in protection of computer-related inventions and imaging technology, and sits on the Computer Technology Committee of the Chartered Institute of Patent Attorneys.
+Dan has special expertise in protection of computer-related inventions and mechanical engineering, and sits on the Computer Technology Committee of the Chartered Institute of Patent Attorneys.
 He is also a member of the organising committee of the Cambridge100 networking group.

 - Computer-related inventions